polyfy/polylith/readme.md

 Here we delegate the incoming call to the implementing `core` namespace, which is the recommended way to structure the code in Polylith.
-Here we put all our implementing code in one single namespace, but as the codebase grows, more namespaces will be added to the component.
+Here we put all our implementing code in one single namespace, but as the codebase grows, more namespaces can be added to the component.

 ## Interface

 Interfaces are great in many ways:
 - _Single point of access_.
-Components can only be accessed through their interface, which makes them easier to find, use and reason about.
+Components can only be accessed through their interface, which makes them easy to find, use and reason about.
 - _Encapsulation_.
 All the implementing namespaces for a component can be changed without breaking the interface contract.
 - _Composability_.
-Components are decopled building blocks and can be replaced with another components that share the same interface.
+Components are decopled building blocks and can be replaced with other components that share the same interface.

 When we created the `user` component, the `user` interface was also created.